Answers to frequently asked questions about renting, strata, auctions, and open homes during COVID-19.

 Auctions and open homes

-Auctions where bidders and other observers attend in person can also be conducted for real property, fibre and for food supply, which includes livestock and crops.
+Auctions where bidders and other observers attend in person can be conducted for real property, fibre and for food supply, which includes livestock and crops.

 The health fundamentals during COVID-19 are hand hygiene, physical distancing and record keeping.